greg-finley/add-one-letter/README.md

 Start with one-letter words: either "a" or "I".
 Add one letter anywhere in the word to create a valid Scrabble word, then repeat.
 What's the longest such word we can construct this way?

 The answer is a single 11-letter word: `complecting`.
+[Lots of other people have discovered this as well](https://www.google.com/search?q=complecting+longest+word).

 The list of English words is from [here](https://github.com/benjamincrom/scrabble).